Weakly But Deeply Supervised Occlusion-Reasoned Parametric Road Layouts: Our Framework

+Formally, given an image $\im$, the PS module outputs $x^p$ encoding the probability of each pixel belonging to a specific category:

-Our second module, i.e. the Top-view Semantics module, takes as input the OSP and learns to explicitly project the semantics in perspective view to top-view.
-Formally, this module takes the input $x^p$ $\in \realspace^{\textit{H}\times\textit{W}\times(C+1)}$ and outputs $\bevmap$ $\in \realspace^{\textit{h}\times\textit{w}\times(C+1)}$.
-Given camera parameters, it seems that the projection is trivial if one has the depth estimation available, say, via a depth network.
-However, there are several problems in this simple solution.
-First of all, pixel-wise dense depth estimation with single image as input can be inaccurate.
-With~\cite{liu2010single} or without~\cite{godard2017unsupervised,garg2016unsupervised} ground-truth supervision, depth accuracy can be unsatisfactory on far away regions and boundaries.
-Furthermore, standard single image depth network typically do not reason depth in occluded regions, which is nevertherless required for our occlusion-aware projection.
+\paragraph{Top-view semantics module} Our second module, i.e. the top-view semantics module, takes as input the OSP and learns to explicitly project the semantics in perspective view to top-view.
+Given camera intrinsics, the projection could be done if the depth estimation is available, say, via a depth network.
+However, standard single image depth networks (e.g.~\cite{liu2010single,godard2017unsupervised,garg2016unsupervised}) typically do not reason about depth in occluded regions, which is nevertherless required for our occlusion-aware projection.
 In addition, resolution is low for distant regions and thus may lead to sparser/noisier semantics in top-view.
 Lastly, top-view semantics on close-by regions can be incomplete due to limited field of view.
+Instead, we propose a two-step projection through an initial geometric transformation $\nnFull^{\textrm{trans}}$ and a learned hallucination module $\nnFull^{\textrm{halln}}$:

-In view of these challenges, we first make use of the prior that the road forms nearly a plane, which facilitates the projection without requiring depth estimation.
-We term this step a transformation module.
-Second, we introduce a hallucination module to address the sparser/noisy semantics and incomplete predictions on far-away and close-by regions in top-view.

-{\textbf{Transformation module}.} We assume known camera intrinsics and extrinsics w.r.t. to the ground plane; this is a mild assumption since they could be obtained a prior via calibration~\cite{hartley2003multiple} in advance.
-As such, it is well-known~\cite{hartley2003multiple} that one can back project each pixel in the perspective view to the BEV view and vice verse.
+{\textit{Transformation module}.} In view of these issues, we first make use of the prior that the road forms nearly a plane, which facilitates an initial projection without requiring depth estimation.
+We assume known camera intrinsics and extrinsics w.r.t. the ground plane; this is a mild assumption since they could be obtained via calibration~\cite{hartley2003multiple} in advance.
+As such, it is well-known that one can back-project each pixel in the perspective view to the BEV view and vice versa~\cite{hartley2003multiple}.